RockefellerArchiveCenter/reading-room-manual/index.md

 #### Digital
 Researchers interested in accessing digital media must use an access surrogate.
 The finding aid indicates if a surrogate exists.
 If you have questions about the availability of an access copy, contact the Head of Processing.
 [Turnaround time and policy for published digital media is TBD.]

-## Emergency Procedures
-Emergency procedures are under revision by another working group.
-This section of the guide will link to that document at a future date.

 ## Appendix A: Researcher Orientation Steps